insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 It updates the MRENCLAVE measurement register of an SECS with the measurement of an EXTEND string compromising of "EEXTEND" || ENCLAVEOFFSET || PADDING || 256 bytes of the enclave page.

 RCX register contains the effective address of the 256 byte region of an EPC page to be measured.

+> From Intel 64 and IA-32 Architectures Software Developer's Manual, Volume 3D, Part 4:
+> Section 39.1.2.
+EADD and EEXTEND Interaction
+>
+> Software can measure a 256 byte region as determined by the by the developer by invoking EEXTEND.
+Thus to measure an entire 4KB page, system software must execute EEXTEND 16 times.
+Each invocation of EEXTEND adds to the cryptographic log information about which region is being measured and the measurement of the section.

 ```
 No simulation code